 I will give you names of several, local, fantastic lenders that will help you with this step.
 This is where all of that paperwork comes into play.
 They will review your financial picture and tell you what programs, grants and mortgages you qualify for.
 When you make an offer on a home, you will need to submit a Pre-Approval letter with your offer, so it is important that you already know what you qualify for.
 This also helps you when you are starting to look at homes.
 There is nothing more disappointing than falling love with a home that you can’t afford.

 There is also something called “Pre-qualified” which you can do if you are uncertain if you are ready to buy.
 You can call a lender and give them information over the phone and they can tell you what you *could*, qualify for.
 However, the pre-qualification amount is not a sure thing and a Pre-Approval is a safe bet.
 Having that pre-approval letter is a requirement when you are ready to put an offer in on a home.

-Did you know there are lots of programs our there that don’t require 20% down?
+Just like any other large purchase, you should comparison shop and lenders offer different products and terms.
+There are lots of programs our there that don’t require 20% down and some offer grant money towards your closing costs.
 You may also be eligible for an FHA loan (FHA Loans), or a VA Loan (VA Loans).
 VHDA has programs for Virginia residents that offer no or low down payments too: VHDA Home Loans.
 Does a 15- year or 30-year Conventional mortgage work best for you?
 These are all options you can discuss with your lender.

 7. Start Your Home Search – Make an Offer